 Sangiovese is most famous as being an Italian based grape where it is used for the popular Chianti Classico, Montepulciano, Super Tuscan, Brunello di Montalcino, and Montefalco Rosso (to list a few) wines.
 Sangiovese isn’t exclusive to Italy, and you’ll also find it grown in Argentina, Chile, Australia and America.

 Sangiovese is a bit of a chameleon as its profile changes on where it’s grown, to how the winemaker produces the wine.
 On one end of the spectrum, you could have an earthy and rustic red, as you’ll find with a Chianti Classico.
 Other Sangiovese driven reds produce fruit-forward, fresh, and fun wines.
 No matter where it’s grown, you can always expect Sangiovese to have dried cherry flavours with subtle notes of roses.
 You can also expect a fair amount of tannin that is balanced with a plucky acidity.
-This balance ensures that Sangiovese is a fantastic pairing with grilled cuts of rich meats, tomato sauce-based dishes, pizza, hard cheeses and cured sausages like Chorizo.
+This balance ensures that Sangiovese is a fantastic pairing with grilled cuts of rich meats, tomato sauce-based dishes like Bolognese Sauce, pizza, hard cheeses and cured sausages like Chorizo.

 Pizza & Fruit Forward Sangiovese Pairing